HolgerHees/cloudsync/README.md

 cloudsync
 =========

-Sync a local filesystem on linux, windows and osx incremental and encrypted with google drive (stable) or dropbox (alpha preview) simliar to rsync.
+Sync a local filesystem on linux, windows and osx incremental and encrypted with google drive simliar to rsync.
 You can also restore the encrypted data back to a local filesystem.
 It works as a complete backup solution for your private data.

 Other compareable backup solution like [duplicity](http://duplicity.nongnu.org) are uploading one big encrypted 'base' archive with additional delta archive files.
 After some month you must upload a new fresh 'base' archive to avoid hundred of delta files.
 This is problematically for private async dsl connections.
 To solve this issues each file is encrypted and uploaded separately.